karthikch33/sample/README.md

-this is edited by karthik aditya
+this is edited by karthik aditya kartheek